 Be aware that flying with a large dog on JetBlue could be a problem, as the airline does not let any pets travel in the cargo hold or as checked luggage on any flight at any time under any conditions.
-That said, while emotional support dogs and service dogs are required by law to be allowed on flights in cabin no matter their size, JetBlue does restrict dogs flying as pets to only small dogs.
+That said, while service dogs are required by law to be allowed on flights in cabin no matter their size, JetBlue does restrict dogs flying as pets to only small dogs.

 Dogs brought on JetBlue flights must be carried in an approved carrier and remain in that carrier at all times, including in the terminal and during takeoff and landing.

 With the JetPaws program, any passenger traveling with a dog is given a tag for the dog’s carrier identifying the dog as an approved passenger, a page of tips for air travel with a dog and extra TrueBlue loyalty points.